*This post contains affiliate links. For more information, see my disclosures.

 - Take part in a Paradigm Shift* event to maximize the shifts you can make in your life;

 - Or, join the Streaming Club* for direct access to Bob and Sandy’s wisdom.

 - If you want all the advice I’m paying Bob a lot of money for, get yourself a copy of You are a Badass at Making Money*.
 It will change the way you look at, think about, interact with money.
 (When you stop stressing about money, you can better focus on your creative endeavors.)

-- Meditate daily (especially if you have anxiety like I do) – I liked using Headspace for guided meditations
+- Meditate daily (especially if you have anxiety as I do) – I liked using Headspace for guided meditations, but anything works

 - Travel regularly